Nguyễn Thái Học: Yen Bai mutiny

 On November 24, 1929, in preparation for the attack, the VNQDD formed a provisional government in anticipation of ending French rule.
 Hoc was elected president.
 On December 25, 1929, the French authorities attempted to arrest the whole VNQDD leadership in a raid on a planning meeting at Vong La, having been tipped off by Military Affairs Minister Pham Thanh Duong.
 The VNQDD leaders narrowly escaped, learning of Duong's role in the process, before assembling in the village in Son Duong to continue preparations.

 As the French knew an uprising was imminent, they began disrupting preparations, while the VNQDD tried to move as quickly as possible.
 On January 28, 1930, a final planning meeting was held in the village of Vong La in Phú Thọ Province.
-Học declared that the situation was reaching desperation, and asserted that if the party did not act soon, they would be scattered by French police.
+Học declared that the situation was reaching desperation, and asserted that if the party did not act soon, they would be smashed by French police.
 Học built up enthusiasm for the revolt, and those who were reluctant to carry through were coerced into complying.
 The uprising was set for the night of February 9 and the small hours of the following day.
 Hoc was to command forces in the lower Red River Delta near the city of Haiphong.

 The uprisings were supposed to be simultaneous, but Học sent a last-minute order to Nhu to postpone action until February 15.
 The messenger was arrested by the French and Nhu was unaware of the change in schedule, so the attacks started on the original day, while Học waited until February 15, by which time most of the attacks had already been suppressed.
 On the night of February 15–16, the nearby villages of Phu Duc in Thái Bình Province and Vĩnh Bảo in Hải Dương Province were seized for a few hours by Học and his remaining forces.
 In the first case, the VNQDD fighters disguised themselves as colonial troops and managed to trick their opponents, before seizing the military post in the town.
 In the process, they wounded three guards and disarmed the post.
 In the second village, the local mandarin representing the French colonial government was murdered.
 After being driven out, the VNQDĐ fled to the village of Co Am.
 On February 16, French warplanes responded by bombarding the settlement.
 Five wooden Potez 35 biplanes dropped 60 10 kg bombs on the village and raked machine-gun fire indiscriminately, killing 200, mostly civilians.
 The insurrection was officially declared over on February 22, after Hoc and his lieutenants, Pho Duc Chinh and Nguyen Thanh Loi, were apprehended while trying to flee into China.